BLACK HISTORY MONTH | Scheduled events

 Through Feb.
 17: Southern Roots: The Paintings of Winfred Rembert Exhibition, Butler Museum of American Art, 524 Wick Ave., Youngstown.
 The traveling exhibition of carved and dyed leather works by Winfred Rembert creates a vibrant, rhythmic imagery of the African-American artist’s life in 1950s-60s Georgia.
 Featuring 29 works, including the premiere of several recent paintings by Rembert, the exhibition predominantly depicts the grueling task of cotton picking the artist endured in childhood and later while on a prison chain gang.
 For information, contact the art museum, 330-743-1107.

-Today: 3:30 p.m., Beulah Baptist Church, 570 Sherwood Ave., Youngstown.
-A movie and talk on John Young, the founder of Youngstown.
+Feb.
+23: noon to 4 p.m., Mount Hope Veterans Memorial Park Inc. will have a Black History Month celebration at Reed’s Chapel AME Church, 1939 Jacobs Road, Youngstown.
+There will be vendors, displays and refreshments, and special guests Jocelyn and Robert Dabney will perform at 2 p.m.
+For information, call 330-759-3871 or 330-501-9808.

-Monday: Justin Coleman, artist lecture and opening reception.
-Lecture, 5 to 6:15 p.m., McDonough Museum of Art, 525 Wick Ave., YSU campus.
-Opening reception, 6:15 to 7 p.m., Judith Rae Solomon Gallery, Bliss Hall, 547 Wick Ave.
-Art exhibition, Monday through Feb.
-28, Solomon Gallery, Bliss Hall.
-Coleman is assistant professor of studio art at Denison University and a practicing artist working in sculpture and ceramics.
-He is the recipient of a 2018 individual artist grant from The Pittsburgh Foundation.
+Feb.
+24: 3:30 p.m., Beulah Baptist Church, 570 Sherwood Ave., Youngstown.
+The church will host a youth talent night featuring youths from Youngstown, Campbell and the surrounding area singing, miming, dancing and presenting readings on black history.
+Councilman Julius Oliver, D-1st, will speak to youth about the importance of maintaining good grades.

-Thursday: The Chaney High School Visual and Performing Arts will have a free Black History Month performance on the theme “Let Us Build a New World Together ... a Tribute to the Civil Rights Movement” at 6 p.m. in the school’ auditorium, 731 S. Hazelwood Ave.
+Feb.
+28: The East High School Visual and Performing Arts will have a free Black History Month performance on the theme “Let Us Build a New World Together ... a Tribute to the Civil Rights Movement” at 6 p.m. in the school’s auditorium, 474 Bennington Ave.
 Doors open at 5:30 p.m.
 Performance pieces will include dramatic readings focusing on figures including Rosa Parks, Dr. Martin Luther King Jr. and the Little Rock Nine.

 LIBRARIES